jondot/pcwr/README.md

 97
 ```

 And the result varies from run to run due to the timing of your threads.
-MRI Ruby on the other hand correctly and reliably produces `100`, you guessed it - because of the GIL.
+MRI Ruby on the other hand correctly and reliably produces `100`.
+The
+way this happens is due to MRI inlining, treating `+=` not as a separate access
+and assignment - but it serves well to visualize the point (thanks
+[@thedarkone](https://github.com/thedarkone) for giving an indepth explanation of this).

 Problem is, I have the feeling that everyone _around me_ are in a non-concurrent world, and are accustomed to keeping and using (sharing) global static variables while never flipping that "what if another thread gets here" switch that kills everyone's party.